Closures & Hours Changes

-If you have one or two of the above symptoms that have not changed or have changed very little over a long period of time, it is less likely that the symptoms are caused by hypothyroidism.
+If you have one or two of the above symptoms that have not changed or have changed very little over a long period of time, it's less likely that the symptoms are caused by hypothyroidism.
 Consult your doctor.

 Talk to a doctor if you are pregnant and have some of the above symptoms.
 Also talk to a doctor if you have hypothyroidism and are pregnant or are trying to become pregnant.
 Your dose of thyroid hormone medicine may need to be changed.

-Watchful waiting—a period of time during which you and your doctor observe your symptoms or condition without using medical treatment—is not appropriate for hypothyroidism that is causing symptoms.
-Treatment should begin as soon as the condition is diagnosed.
+Watchful waiting is a wait-and-see approach.
+It's not a good choice for hypothyroidism that is causing symptoms.
+Treatment should start as soon as the condition is diagnosed.

 Talk to your doctor about whether testing is right for you.